Andrea-Papaleo/SpiedieDocs/docs/docs/basic_linux_commands.md

 sort < biglist
 ```

-The sorted content of **biglist** shoul be printed to the screen.
+The sorted content of **biglist** should be printed to the screen.

-We can do all sorts of chaning with th redirection symbols, lets create a new file **slist** that contains the sorted content of **biglist**, type
+We can do all sorts of chaining with th redirection symbols, lets create a new file **slist** that contains the sorted content of **biglist**, type

 ```bash
 sort < biglist > slist